dagger/dagger/doc/programmer.md

 ## Creating a new relay

-Sometimes there is no third-party relay available for a particular node in the deployment plan;
-or it may exist but need to be customized.
+Sometimes there is no third-party relay available for a particular task in your workflow; or it may exist but need to be customized.

-A relay is typically contained in a cue definition, with the definition name reflecting its function.
+A relay is typically contained in a [cue definition](https://cuetorials.com/overview/foundations/#definitions), with the definition name describing its function.
 For example a relay for a git repository might be defined as `#Repository`.

-The inputs and outputs of a relay are simply cue values in the definition.

 The processing pipeline is a crucial feature of Dagger.
 It uses the [LLB](https://github.com/moby/buildkit) executable format pioneered by the Buildkit project.
 It allows Dagger components to run sophisticated pipelines to ingest produce artifacts such as source code, binaries, database exports, etc.
 Best of all, LLB pipelines can securely build and run any docker container, effectively making Dagger scriptable in any language.

 ## Docker compatibility